kerryjiang/SuperWebSocket/mainline/Samples/CommandAssembly/readme.txt

 SuperWebSocketService, SuperWebSocketWeb or your own container.

 2. Add attrubute commandAssembly="SuperWebSocket.Samples.CommandAssembly" to the websocket server instance's configuration element of SuperWebSocket's running container, like the file SuperWebSocket.Service.exe.config in current project.
+SuperWebSocket also support multiple command assemblies, you can define many assemblies in attribute commandAssembly like commandAssembly="SuperWebSocket.Samples.CommandAssemblyA, SuperWebSocket.Samples.CommandAssemblyB".